kevinpmcc/pairing-tests/warehouse-robot/README.md

 * Create a way to send a series of commands to the robot
-* Make sure that the robot doesn't try to move outside the warehouse
+* Make sure that the robot doesn't try to move outside the warehouse first step would be to create a function that would take in steps in one line, separate them and then send them back as individual commands.

+next step simplest way of making sure that the robot doesn't move off the grid. starting point is 0, 0. if it hits 10 or -10 on either then its off the grid.

 ## Part two